Slavery and human trafficking statement

 - Operational support services and product suppliers providing, for example, facilities management, office equipment and stationery.

-Our approach to respecting people and our suppliers is also embedded in our policies on equality, diversity and inclusion, ethics, human resources and social responsibility.
+Our approach to respecting people and our suppliers is also embedded in our policies on equality, diversity and inclusion, ethics, human resources, risk treatment, procurement, safeguarding and social responsibility.